-- Learn about many of the physical processes that occur in the ocean. - Learn about how these physical processes are observed, budgeted, and quantified. - Learn about where these processes occur in the ocean. - Learn about and access recent ocean datasets. - Get practice writing and thinking scientifically by focused study on particular processes. - You will also get a broader perspective and more practice by peer reviewing your colleagues' efforts. - You will benefit from the reviews of your writing by your peers.
+- 1. Learn about many of the physical processes that occur in the ocean. - 2.
+Learn about how these physical processes are observed, budgeted, and quantified. - 3.
+Learn where these processes occur. - 4.
+Learn about and access recent ocean datasets. - 5.
+Get practice writing and thinking scientifically by focused study of processes. - 6.
+Gain a broader perspective and practice by reviewing your peers' efforts. - 7.
+Benefit from reviews of your writing by your peers.